 Finding the Right Doctor for Your Chronic Condition

 Preventive care is services that are 100 percent covered by your health insurance.
 If you're a woman, there are additional exams and screenings you need in order to maintain good health.
 As with other preventive services, those provided to women have firm scientific evidence that they offer important health benefits.
-Dr. Christopher Hughes provides women's healthcare services and preventive care in Argyle, TX.
+Dr. Musgrave provides women's healthcare services and preventive care in Argyle, TX.
 Which women's services are preventive care?
 Read on to learn more.

 Well Woman Visit

 During a well woman visit, the doctor gives you your annual physical.
 This allows the doctor to ensure your immunizations are up to date and provide counseling your lifestyle habits.
 Your doctor may also talk with you about different types of birth control.
-Women who need women's healthcare services and preventive health in Argyle, TX can set up an appointment with Dr. Christopher Hughes at Argyle Family Practice.
+Women who need women's healthcare services and preventive health in Argyle, TX can set up an appointment with Dr. Musgrave at Argyle Family Practice.

 Cervical Cancer Screening

 When you receive a cervical cancer screen, your doctor will administer a PAP test (also known as a PAP smear) and an HPV test.